datoptron/datoptron-website/_pages/mint.md

           Preview interfaces present the steps of the aggregation such as the current input xml record, the XSLT code of mappings, the transformed record in the target schema, subsequent transformations from the target schema to other models of interest (e.g. Europeana's metadata schema), and available html renderings of each xml record.
 Users can transform their selected collections using complete and validated mappings in order to publish them in available target schemas for the required aggregation and remediation steps.
            </p>
           <p>
           Various additional resources such as terminologies, vocabularies, authority files and dictionaries are used to reinforce an aggregation's homogeneity and interoperability with external data sources.
 A typical usage scenario is the connection of a local (server) or online resource with a metadata element in order to be used during mapping/normalization.
-These resources can be XML, RDFS/OWL, SKOS or even proprietary systems accessed through APIs.
+These resources can be XML, RDF/OWL, SKOS or even proprietary systems accessed through APIs.
           </p>
           <p>
           Normalization services such as group editing and value mapping are currently being implemented as standalone tasks for direct imports
           </p>
            <h3>Link & Enrich </h3>
           <p>
           Semantic web technologies are used to transform metadata records to web resources in order to participate in the emerging web of data that promotes transparency and interoperability between trusted sources.
-Currently, a lot of aggregations are already taking advantage of the rapidly growing linked data sources published worldwide [6].
+Currently, a lot of aggregations are already taking advantage of the rapidly growing linked data sources published worldwide.
            </p>
           <p>
-          MINT uses 4Store and Sesame for RDFS/OWL storage and processing, and links data sources to external SPARQL endpoints using string-based and knowledge-assisted matching strategies.
+          MINT uses Virtuoso for RDFS/OWL storage and processing, and links data sources to external SPARQL endpoints using string-based and knowledge-assisted matching strategies.
 Entity/term extraction and/or natural language processing frameworks are evaluated to expand the number of suggested links.
 RabbitMQ is used to allow for a reliable, scalable and portable messaging and processing system, used in and between different services.
           </p>
            <h3>Remediate </h3>
           <p>